xbrianh/xdlake/README.md

 # xdlake

-A loose implementation of the deltalake [protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md), written in Python on top of [pyarrow](https://arrow.apache.org/docs/python/index.html), focused on extensibility, customizability, and distributed data.
+A loose implementation of [deltalake](https://delta.io), and the deltalake, written in Python on top of [pyarrow](https://arrow.apache.org/docs/python/index.html), focused on extensibility, customizability, and distributed data.

 This is mostly inspired by the [deltalake package](https://github.com/delta-io/delta-rs), and is (much) less battle tested.
 However, it is more flexible given it's Pythonic design.
 If you're interested give it a shot and maybe even help make it